dereuromark/cakephp-transifex/README.md

 	cake Transifex.Transifex languages

-Statistics for a resource can be garthered using
+Statistics for a resource can be gathered using

 	cake Transifex.Transifex statistics